CityOfZion/neon-wallet-mobile/documentation/DEPLOY.md

 - git commit -m "release candidate `new version`"
 - git checkout -b rc-`new version`
 - git rebase -i staging
 - On each line, replace `pick` by `drop`.
 And then, find the commits you want to add to this version and replace `drop` by `p`.
+Do this for the release candidate commit as well.
 Save and close the file.
 - If there is a conflict, resolve them, then `git add .` and `git rebase --continue`
 - git checkout staging
 - git merge rc-`new version`